 You may now be wondering, well what can I use an Instantiator for, well the simple answer is: almost anything!

 The default return value is a generic classless Java bean, however if the name is missing for all parameters, then the Instantiator return type is assumed to be a list.
-In all other ways, the Instantiator uses the parameterization mechanism as with the other crud types.
+In all other ways, the Instantiator uses the parameterization mechanism as with the other executable types.

-This crud type implements the apache smtp component.
+This executable type implements the apache smtp component.
 You can use it to connect to an stmp server and send emails.
 The email text itself needs to be generated from a velocity template.
 If you’ve ever had to configure your emails in text files or awkward database entries, you’ll smile when you have to send emails on Solvent.

 Even a platform such as rails which prides itself on making such task simple is simply no match for what Solvent offers.
 To put simply, sending emails in a Solvent application simply makes sense.
 Your email templates can be edited and previewed, so you know exactly what it looks like.